rejasupotaro/rejasupotaro.github.io/docs/index.md

-# Welcome to My Experiments
+# Welcome

-This is a collection of my experiments, projects, and blog posts.
+Welcome to my blog where I share my thoughts and learnings.

 ## About

 I explore various topics in technology, development, and creative experiments.
-This site hosts both my ongoing experiments and blog posts about what I learn along the way.
+This site hosts my blog posts about what I learn along the way.

-## Latest Updates
+## Latest Posts

 Check out the [Blog](blog/index.md) for my latest posts and thoughts.

-## Experiments

-Browse through my experiments:

-- [Images](experiments/images.md) - Visual explorations and image experiments
-- [Texts](experiments/texts.md) - Text-based experiments and writing